Find the odd one out

 …and something even more difficult!!
 Sample GCSE Maths exam.
 Answers

 This year the winter solstice (shortest day of the year) is Dec.
-21st.
+21st with only 7.5 hours of daylight in Dublin.
+For thousands of years this has been a key day in the calendar.
 From now on the days get longer although it will still be just as dark in the mornings well into January as the evenings start getting longer first.
-As you know near the North Pole there is total darkness at this time of the year for several weeks while the opposite happens in mid-Summer.
-In Ireland the situation is not that extreme, but in the space of four months we go from around than 8 hours of daylight in early January to over 15 hours just four months later, in early May.
+As you know in the Arctic Circle, near the North Pole, there is total darkness at this time of the year for several weeks while the opposite happens in mid-Summer.
+In Ireland the situation is not that extreme, but in the space of four months we go from around 8 hours of daylight in early January to over 15 hours just four months later, in early May.
 Click on the diagram for more information.

 Our first run of the season in magnificent weather in the beautiful Santry Demense Park.
 The Joeys boys aquitted themselves well with Gareth coming home ahead of 250 boys from dozens of schools(including some Belfast schools)in the fifth class race.
 We also picked up third place in the team event.
 There are several more events to come through the winter and every boy from 3rd to 6th will get a chance to run for the school so get fit!